Jules De Martino: Dear Eskiimo

 De Martino moved to Manchester and formed a band with Katie White and DJ Simon Templeman, which they called Dear Eskiimo (often misreported as Dead Eskimo).
 In explaining the choice of the name, De Martino noted the genre-crossing nature of their music, and that the name was intended "to be as nomadic, tribal and independent as possible" (as he states in the band's biography at their public relations website); he goes on to note that "there were already several bands called Eskimo", and that "some of our songs told such good stories that it felt... we were writing... a letter.
 As a beginning, 'Dear Eskiimo' just fitted."
 (About the doubling of the "i" in the spelling, De Martino only states, "It's two 'I's... [l]ike on your face.")

-The first performance of Dear Eskiimo was as a support between two rock bands.
+The first performance of Dear Eskiimo was as a support act between two rock bands.
 Reporting in April 2010 states that they were signed by Mercury Records, "[j]ust over two years" earlier. "[C]reative differences" and the "heavy handling" of the record label led to the split.

 The Ting Tings

 In 2007, De Martino and White started a duo with White on vocals, guitar and bass drum and De Martino on vocals, drums, bass, guitar, and keyboards.
 They started writing songs together and performing short concerts.
-White was working in a boutique with a Chinese girl called Ting Ting, which sounds like Mandarin Chinese for band stand (亭) and White used it as name for the band.
+White was working in a boutique with a Chinese girl called Ting Ting, which sounds like Mandarin Chinese for band stand (亭), and White used it as the name for the band.
 One transliteration of the band's name in Japanese is a slang word for penis (wikt:ちんちん).
 The Ting Tings started by playing for private parties at the Islington Mill arts centre in Salford and their debut album, We Started Nothing, was released on 19 May 2008.

 Personal life

-In a February 2022 BBC interview, De Martino and White spoke of their 20-month-old daughter and personal relationship: "The pair have previously avoided saying whether they are romantic as well as musical partners.
+In a February 2022 BBC interview, De Martino and White spoke of their 20-month-old daughter and personal relationship.
+"The pair have previously avoided saying whether they are romantic as well as musical partners.
 'We never particularly spoke about it,' the singer says.
 'We always wanted to keep it quite separate from the music, but it's quite hard when you have literally a mini person.
 We've been together a long time now.'"